wmckeever/to-do-dom/README.md

 ## Requirements

-* Your project is hosted on GitHub Pages
 * Users have the ability to add new to-do items
 * Users have the ability to view to-do items
 * Allow users to clear all to-do items